kristinakes/kids_todo/README.md

 # Todo list with Bonus
-# Todo list with Bonus

-##### Project idea
+## Project idea
-I had an idea on how to easily help kids to track they daily/weekly tasks at home and also include some fun bonus system:
+I had an idea on how to help kids to easily track they daily/weekly tasks at home and also include some fun bonus system:
  - add their tasks
  -  mark them completed
  -  see the status